cosmcbun/Explainable-Ai-Comps-2024/Website/XAI-Carleton-Comps-2024/docs/Shapley Values/Shapley and Resnet.md

 explainer_blur = shap.Explainer(animal_torch_predict, masker_blur, output_names=class_names)
 ```

 The masker is an important part of running Shapley on images.
 When we produce a coalition of pixels to remain in the image, what do we do with the rest of the picture?
-We can't remove it, because the network always expects the same dimensions.
-Neither can we black it out, because sometimes that will resemble something in the image.
+We can't remove it, because the network always expects images of the same dimensions.
+Blacking it out is also problematic, because sometimes that will resemble something in the image.
 We opted to blur the rest of the image in this project.

 Then, using ```image_blur```, we explain a datapoint of our choice: